The Belvitz Brigade

 We come as crows.

-The guardforce of the Duke of Adria has had many daring commanders at its helm, and many stout and brave soldiers in its ranks.
+The brigade of the Duke of Adria has had many daring commanders at its helm, and many stout and brave soldiers in its ranks.
 First founded in the early 1400s by the Houses Sarkozic de Montfort and Vladovic, the Duchy of Adria and its military have acted as the core of the Karovic dynasty’s foothold in the realm of man for centuries.

 The years that have past have only seen the men of Ruska, who later coalesced in the first Duchy of Adria on the continent of Athera, grow in honor, learning, and bravery.
 The Duchy of Adria is now the cultural and historical heartland of the Ruskan peoples and the Empire that they uphold.
-Where her bravest and strongest men gather under His Grace’s Commandant, this is The Adrian Guard.
+Where her bravest and strongest men gather under His Grace’s Commandant, this is The Belvitz Brigade.

 ‘The Charge of the Carovic streltsy’, The Siege of the Dreadfort, Cirta.
 1399